saeedashrafy/learn/UnderTheHood.md

 ![](https://miro.medium.com/v2/resize:fit:720/format:webp/1*gHuy1hQhwj7wqB-xl2OEFA.jpeg)

 > [!IMPORTANT]
 > The reason we chose this data structure is because we’re making a bet that, on average, UIs don’t change structure very much.
-When we have dynamic UIs, they change in terms of the values but they don’t change in structure nearly as often.
-When they do change their structure, they typically change in big chunks, so doing this O(n) gap move is a reasonable trade-off.
+When we have dynamic UIs

 ### Now, let’s see this array thing with Counter example: